Tonantzintla/Documentation/docs/faq/guide/personalize.md

 We have configured the Algolia Crawler to crawl the whole website (while ignoring the links in robots.txt) every Sunday at 12:00 AM UTC.
 So if you add new content to your project's documentation, it will be searchable on the next Sunday.

+You may request a manual crawl by contacting us on our [Discord server](https://sirius.menu/discord).

 _This is subject to change.
 As we're open to increase the frequency of crawling._

 :::